-Carpenter ants are large ants, around ½ to ⅝ of an inch, that burrow inside wood to build their tunnels and nests for their colonies.
-A distinct characteristic of carpenter ants is the sound they make when burrowing into wood—a crinkly-crunchy sound as well as a telltale sawdust trail.
+Carpenter ants are large ants, around 1/8 to ⅝ of an inch, that burrow inside wood to build their tunnels and nests for their colonies.
+A distinct characteristic of carpenter ants is the sound they make when burrowing into wood—a crinkly-crunchy sound as well as telltale sawdust piles.
 They live throughout the U.S., but are most commonly found in the north.

 Throughout the course of their lifetime, carpenter ants can be found in any cool, damp region involving wood.
-While they love the protection of structural wood in houses, they’ll also opt for tree trunks, rotting fence posts, loose lumber, or under stones as well.
+While they love the protection of trees, tree trunks, rotting fence posts, loose lumber, or even under stones, they will also opt for the protection of structural wood in houses.
 The main colony and nest with the queen can usually be found outside.

 Carpenter ants are bigger ants with heart-shaped heads.
 They’re typically any combination of red, brown, or black in color.
 They have bent antennae, making them easily identifiable from termites that have straight antennae.
-Most are wingless, except for the swarmers, who hatch during spring and summer months and are known as flying carpenter ants.
+Most are wingless, except for the swarmers, who take to flight to find a mate during spring and summer months.

 What do carpenter ants eat?

 Surprisingly, they don’t actually eat wood, they just burrow into wood and move any pieces aside to make room for their tunnels and nests.

 Their diet actually consists of sugary foods left behind by humans as well as eggs, meats, and grease.
 Outside, they typically feed on arthropods or other small insects and plant and fruit juices.

 Although you might experience some mild irritation if a carpenter ant bites you, these ants really only cause danger to your home.
 By extension, your family and you could be at risk of injury from structural damage due to compromised stability in your home.

 The signs of a carpenter ant infestation can vary, but you can look out for some of most common ones below:

 - Small holes in wood around your house